Satyam/react-simple-idle-monitor/README.md

 Actions are called as little as possible, i.e., re-starting a running monitor should not call the run action again.

+The component cannot distinguish in between a call to `run()` when it is already running from a call to `activate()` as the only difference in between the two is whether the optional `newTimeout` argument is persisted for future inactivity timers, an information not available throw the `useIdleMonitor` hook.
+Both will be reported via an action of type _prefix_`_active`.

 All actions have properties:

 - `type`: as described above,
 - `startTime`: set to the timestamp (i.e.: milliseconds since epoch) when the most recent timeout started counting.
 - `now`: the timestamp when the event was triggered.
-This data is for backwards compatibility as it has always been the result of calling `Date.now()`.
+This data has always been mostly pointless, as the operation has always been synchronous, but is kept for backwards compatibility.
+- `timeout`: the value of the timeout for the operation.
+It will be the `newTimeout` argument passed to the most recent call to [`activate`](#activate) or [`run`](#run), if any, the value set through the [`timeout`](#timeout-property) property or the default timeout (20 min) in milliseconds.

 #### `dispatch`